David Albright: Early life

+Work with the IAEA

 From 1992 to 1997, David Albright was associated with the International Atomic Energy Agency's Action Team.
 In June 1996, he was invited to be the first non-governmental inspector of Iraq's nuclear program and questioned Iraqi officials about that country's uranium enrichment program.

 In 2001, Albright prepared an analysis, for CNN, of documents found in an abandoned Al Qaeda safe house in Kabul believed to have been used by Abu Khabbab, who they described as "Osama bin Laden's top chemical and biological weapons commander".
 Albright confirmed that the abandoned documents included plans for a nuclear bomb and extensive training notes on the handling of radiological material.

 In September 2002, Albright and his organization ISIS were the first to publicly criticize the claims of the Bush administration and the CIA about the infamous Iraqi aluminum tubes.
 In response to Iraqi aluminum tubes, Albright said it was far from clear that the tubes were intended for a uranium centrifuge.
 The August/September 2003 American Journalism Review states: On December 8 [2002] Bob Simon reported on 60 Minutes that the aluminum tubes story was being challenged.
 He quoted British intelligence officials and David Albright, a weapons inspector in Iraq for the U.N. in the 1990s.
 Albright said, "People who understood gas centrifuges almost uniformly felt that these tubes were not specific to gas centrifuge use."
-Simon said to Albright: "It seems that what you're suggesting is that the administration's leak to the New York Times, regarding aluminum tubes, was misleading?"
+Simon said to Albright: "It seems that what you're suggesting is that the administration's leak to The New York Times, regarding aluminum tubes, was misleading?"
 Albright: "Oh, I think it was.
 I think—I think it was very misleading.".Albright stated: "If the U.S. government puts out bad information it runs a risk of undermining the good information it possesses.
 In this case, I fear that the information was put out there for a short-term political goal: to convince people that Saddam Hussein is close to acquiring nuclear weapons."

 Albright subsequently exposed flaws in the Bush administration's other so-called nuclear evidence in the run-up to the Iraq war.
 Prior to the start of the war, he also became sceptical that Iraq had sizeable stocks of chemical and biological weapons.

 A National Journal profile in 2004 called Albright a "go-to guy for media people seeking independent analysis on Iraq's [weapons of mass destruction] programs".